(also known as: fallacy of the beard, heap fallacy, heap paradox fallacy, bald man fallacy, continuum fallacy, line drawing fallacy, sorites fallacy)

 Exception: The larger the spread, the more fallacious the argument, the smaller the spread, the less fallacious.

-Tip: Realize that there are very few clear lines we can draw between categories in any area of life.
+Fun Fact: There are very few clear lines we can draw between categories in any area of life.
 Categories are human constructs that we create to help us make sense of things, yet they often end up creating more confusion by tricking us into thinking abstract concepts actually exist.

 Murray, M., Murray, R. M., & Kujundzic, N. (2005).
 Critical Reflection: A Textbook for Critical Thinking.
 McGill-Queen’s Press - MQUP.